Gageperrin/it-notes/it-topics/cissp.md

 Defense-in-depth implements multiple control layers whether physical, logical, operational, etc. to protect data.

 Trusted platform modules (TPM) are pieces of hardware that implement an ISO standard, resulting in the ability to establish trust involving security and prviacy.
 Comptuers that contain a TPM create and encrypt keys using a specific endorsement key so that only the TPM can decrypt them.
 This is known as binding and serves to prevent the key's disclosure.
 Keys are sealed as they are associated to the TPM via specific configuration settings and parameters used at the time of the key's creation.

+Email is also a vector for encryption.
+Phil Zimmerman's Pretty Good Privacy (PGP) is a secure email system from 1991 that combines the CA hierarchy with a "web of trust".
+Another protocol and the current de facto standard is Secure/Multipurpose Internet Mail Extension (S/MIME) which uses the RSA encryption algorithm but because of technical limitations is not supported by default in most email providers.

 ## 3.5 - Assess and mitigate the vulnerabilities of security architectures, designs, and solution elements